Mis-sold PPI policy deems credit agreement unenforceable

 In addition, the Judge in the case agreed with Ms Thorius that a "secret" commission had been paid to the Introducer/Broker by MBNA Credit Card Services.
 This is in direct contravention of the fiduciary duty owed to Ms Thorius in this case.
 This aspect of the case enabled Ms Thorius to successfully argue that the credit agreement was unfair and consequently the agreement was unenforceable.
 Ms Thorius is consequently not liable for the full outstanding balance of over £8000.00 and MBNA Credit Card Services are unable to recover this money from Ms Thorius.

 This case vindicates consumers with ongoing payment protection insurance claims and confirms the presence of a means to challenge the validity of consumer credit agreements.
 Where mis-selling of payment protection insurance has taken place the Judge in this case has shown their desire to protect consumers against unscrupulous financial institutions.
+Useful links:

 Get the news direct to your Email Inbox